One of the most overlooked aspects of options trading is option approval levels.

 When you trade covered calls, you need to be okay with having your shares called at the strike price.
 Not understanding and not being okay with having your shares called away from you is how you lose money trading covered calls.

-If the underlying fails to move up to the strike price by expiration, your call would expire worthless, allowing you to collect the full credit of your option.
+If the underlying fails to move up to the strike price by expiration, your call will expire worthless, allowing you to collect the full credit of your option.
 You will keep your shares, and you can sell another covered call on the position.

 The other hidden downside is if your underlying begins to move lower.
 Again, this won’t affect your option.
 In fact, you will still collect the full premium for your short option, as in the other scenarios.